vexparadox/MUDEnet/README.md

-# IM system
+# MUDEnet system
-This is a micro instant messaging system, there's a server and client side.
-Users can have a custom Username and talk to others on the same server.

-Blog post coming soon.
+This is a MUD built using Enet in C++!

 ## Requirements & Setup
 If you're compiling from scratch you'll need the Enet library to be linked, http://enet.bespin.org.
 On Linux and OSX it's a simple make install process, it's also available on HomeBrew `brew install enet`.